ssh

 4 SSH identities

-It is fiddly to have multiple identities for the same host - in particular, using git this needs to be managed at the configuration level by host aliases.
+It’s fiddly to have multiple identities for the same host—especially when using git, since we need to manage this at the configuration level via host aliases.
 A guide to that is here.
-See also the lengthy stackoverflow discussion.
-For bonus paranoia, mac users can store SSH identities in their secure enclave doodad.
+See also the lengthy Stack Overflow discussion.
+For bonus paranoia, Mac users can store SSH identities in their secure enclave doodad.

 5 Key encryption with ssh-agent